mkhazaei/AsyncRequestToSync/README.md

 });
 ```

-Also, you can use it in YARP:
+Also, you can use it in ``YARP``:
 ```C#
 app.MapReverseProxy(proxyPipeline =>
 {
     proxyPipeline.UseMiddleware<AsyncRequestToSyncMiddleware>();
 });
 ```

+With some minor changes, you can use this module as a middleware in ``Azure Functions`` isolated worker.

 ## Discussion
 Asynchronous requests and eventual consistency are common challenges between Front and Back teams.